Iana-Kasimova-TR/near-duplicate-text-detection-service/README.md

 - **Feedback loop** → We already capture `record_feedback`; wire that into your analytics, retrain thresholds, or build a small classifier to predict reviewer decisions.
 - **Nightly notifications** → Hook the batch job into your messaging stack so editors get a curated list of conflicts each morning.
 - **Persisted indexes** → Move embeddings to pgvector (or another vector DB) and SimHash/BM25 metadata to Postgres/Redis, then Dockerise the whole stack (`app`, `postgres+pgvector`, optional worker containers) for production.
+- **Partially duplicated** → Also it is really important to consider the case when documents are partially duplicated as it can also has bad influence on RAG performance

+## Key points
+- **User UI experience** → For better user UI experience I propose to show the duplication and difference as in we can see it when compare commits from Github.
+Also Notification to the user should be very soft, as we are not sure on 100 percent that is total duplicate
+- **Duplicates brings RAG app to downgrade in performance** → for RAG it is really crucial to avoid duplicates, as we will get from retrieval top k documents and these position can be busy by the same documents(as we have duplicates there)

+## Struggle

+Running BM25 over entire documents froze the submission script because every query reprocessed the full corpus; switching to chunk-level indexing, adopting `bm25s`, and reusing chunk embeddings finally made the pipeline responsive enough for near real-time checks.

+## Possible Solution

+- Break documents into chunks and index those chunks with `bm25s` so retrieval stays bounded and latency-friendly.
+- Cache the chunk embeddings alongside document vectors to reuse them during near real-time duplicate checks.
+- When upload volume spikes, buffer incoming chunks and trigger a batched rebuild once the queue crosses a threshold or a timed window, serving queries from the last full index plus the buffer until the refreshed index is swapped in.

 ## File Map